Alison Duke (filmmaker)

 Alison Duke is a Canadian film director, producer, and writer.
 She is the co-founder and director of Oya Media.

 Biography

 She is a graduate of the University of Windsor from where she earned a master's degree in 1991.
 She also holds a master's in film production from York University.

-Alison started her career in 1996 as a producer and worked for several organizations including CHUM Television.
+Alison started her career in 1996 as a producer and worked for several media outlets including CHUM Television.

 In 2001, her first feature film, Raisin' Kane, was released.

-In 2018, she founded Oya Media with some fellow artists.
+In 2018, she founded Oya Media with Ngardy Conteh George.

+In 2024 she received two Canadian Screen Award nominations, for Best Direction in a Documentary or Factual Series and Best Writing in a Documentary or Factual Series, at the 12th Canadian Screen Awards for her work on the television series Black Community Mixtapes.
+She was also named the recipient of the Don Haig Award at the 2024 Hot Docs Canadian International Documentary Festival.